kadavilrahul/browser-use-shell/README.md

 ## User Inputs During Setup
 1. LLM API Keys (at least one required)
+    - Enter your API keys one by one
     - Skip any key by pressing Enter
-   - Keys are saved in `.env` file
-   - Edit later using: `nano .env`

 2. Model Selection
    - Choose from available models